Improved object recognition using neural networks trained to mimic the brain's statistical properties: Discussion

-We also tried training networks with V4 and IT recorded data from macaque monkeys \cite{Majaj2015}.
-Using the CORNetZ architecture, we experimented with forcing the deeper layers of the network to match representations from those recordings.This resulted in lower testing accuracy than the baseline CORNetZ model.
+In addition to the V1 data, which were the main focus of this paper, we also tried training our networks with V4 and IT recorded data from macaque monkeys \cite{Majaj2015}.
+Using the CORNet-Z architecture, we experimented with forcing the deeper layers of the network to match representations from those recordings.
+This resulted in lower testing accuracy than the baseline CORNet-Z model.
 However, we cannot conclusively state that V4 or IT data would not be helpful in training object recognition networks.
-The decrease in accuracy may be because we did not find the optimal combination of how many epochs for which to train the network on the joint loss function, and how much to emphasize matching the neural representations.
-It could also be because the data normalization done within the lab that collected those data \cite{Majaj2015} was different from the lab from which our V1 data came \cite{Coen-cagli2015}.
+The decrease in accuracy could be due to not finding the optimal combination of how many epochs for which to train the network on the joint loss function, and how much to emphasize matching the neural representations.
+It could also be because the data normalization done within the lab that collected the V4 and IT \ data \cite{Majaj2015} was different from the lab from which our V1 data came \cite{Coen-cagli2015}.
 However, it remains possible that V1 data may be actually more useful for training DCNNs because the specificity of neural responses increases in the deeper layers of the mammalian visual system: the V4 and IT data may not include recordings from neurons that would be useful in our particular object recognition task, whereas V1 neurons carry more generalist representations.
-Finally, features in DCNNs are only transferable in the early layers and become much less so in deeper layers such as the equivalent to V4 and IT \cite{Yosinski2014}, further suggesting that V1 data could be the most useful brain data for training object recognition networks. { }
+Finally, features in DCNNs are most transferable between tasks in the early layers, and become much less so in deeper layers meant to represent V4 and IT \cite{Yosinski2014}.
+Because the images shown to the monkeys in our experiments differed from those in the CIFAR100 categorization task, this further suggests that data from lower visual areas, like V1, could be the most useful brain data for training object recognition networks.

+Our work provides solid evidence that neural recordings can be used to ``teach'' machine learned models to better categorize the objects in images.
+This same concept could be applied in many application areas where neural networks are trained to perform something humans or animals can do easily (e.g. language understanding, game playing).
+Furthermore, we have provided evidence that we do not necessarily need to fully understand how the brain works in order to impart that operational skill onto an artificial neural network.